On the Interpolation Effect of Score Smoothing in Diffusion Models: Score smoothing in one dimension

 \subsection{Score smoothing via NN regularization: a theoretical model}

-To gain intuition, we perform experiments to fit the ESF (\ref{eq:esf}) at a fixed $t$ using the loss (\ref{eq:Lnt}) by two-layer ReLU NNs regularized by weight decay (additional details given in Appendix~\ref{app:details_exp_1}).
-As shown in Figure~\ref{fig:nn_score_1d}, for various strengths of regularization, the NN-learned score estimators are nearly PL, and remarkably, well-approximated by the following ansatz parameterized by $\delta \in (0, 1]$:
+To gain intuition, we perform experiments to fit the ESF (\ref{eq:esf}) at a fixed $t$ using the loss (\ref{eq:Lnt}) by two-layer ReLU NNs that are regularized by weight decay (additional details given in Appendix~\ref{app:details_exp_1}).
+As shown in Figure~\ref{fig:nn_score_1d}, for various strengths of regularization (denoted by $\lambda$), the NN-learned score estimators are nearly PL, and remarkably, well-approximated by the following ansatz parameterized by $\delta \in (0, 1]$: